-That customer deployed BES12 to manage a multi-OS set of employee mobile devices and BBM Protected for secure messaging, according to Holleran.
+That customer deployed BES12 to manage a multi-OS set of employee mobile devices and BBM Enterprise (formerly known as BBM Protected) for secure messaging, according to Holleran.

 Vice-President of Product Management Tim Choi highlighted statistics showing that 50% of a typical company’s business processes are run via files, and 80% of a typical enterprise’s data is stored in files – everything from PowerPoints about company strategy, PDFs with car engine designs, budget and financial forecasting spreadsheets.
 With solutions such as BlackBerry’s recently-acquired WatchDox, security gets embedded into the files, controlling who can access a file and what they can do with it (i.e. print, copy, paste, etc.).